-- In the first 2-5 days you should see an improvement in demeanour, appetite, resolution of pyrexia, and reduction in abdominal or pleural fluid (if present). - NB.
-More clinical signs attributable to FIP may be seen during the initial few days of treatment, i.e., before the medication has had time to take effect.
-This can include the development or recurrence of pleural fluid which may require drainage (if the cat is at home, advise the owner to measure resting respiratory rate and effort).
-Neurological or uveitis signs may also develop (e.g., owners may notice a change in iris colour).
-If neurological or ocular changes are noted, the drug dosage should be reviewed in case an increase is indicated.
+- In the first 2-5 days you should see an improvement in demeanour, appetite, resolution of pyrexia, and reduction in abdominal or pleural fluid (if present). - NB: More clinical signs attributable to FIP may be seen during the initial few days of treatment, i.e., before the medication has had time to take effect.
+This can include development or recurrence of pleural fluid which may require drainage (if the cat is at home, advise the owner to measure resting respiratory rate and respiratory effort).
+Neurological signs or uveitis may also develop (e.g., owners may notice a change in iris colour).
+If neurological or ocular changes are noted, the drug dosage should be reviewed in case an increase is indicated. - Effusions usually resolve by 2 weeks.
+If an effusion is still present at 2 weeks, consider increasing the dosage (by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily). - Serum albumin increases and globulin decreases (i.e., they normalise) may take several weeks, but note that globulins can initially increase when a large volume effusion is absorbed.
+In some cases, globulins may remain mildly increased even at the end of a successful treatment course, and this mild hyperglobulinaemia has not been associated with relapse in our experience, if all other parameters have normalised.

-- · Effusions usually resolve by 2 weeks.
-If an effusion is still present at 2 weeks, consider increasing dosage (by 2-3 mg/mg twice daily (every 12 hours) if possible) e.g., increasing the dosage to above that used for cats with effusions only. - · Serum albumin increases and globulin decreases (i.e., they normalise) may take several weeks, but note that globulins can initially increase when a large volume effusion is absorbed.
-In some cases, globulins may remain mildly increased even at the end of the treatment course and this has not been associated with relapse if all other parameters have normalised. - · Lymphopenia and anaemia may take longer to resolve, up to 10 weeks, and a lymphocytosis (and eosinophilia) can occur during successful treatment. - Enlarged lymph nodes typically reduce in size over a few weeks but in some cases, they do not return to normal size nor normal ultrasonographic echogenicity, even by the end of treatment.
-However, this does not seem to signify FIP relapse, if all other parameters have returned to normal; treatment can be stopped as planned and the patient monitored. - If progress is not as expected, consider reviewing the diagnosis (see below) and/or increasing the dosage.
+- Lymphopenia and anaemia may take longer to resolve, up to 10 weeks.
+A lymphocytosis (and eosinophilia) can also occur during successful treatment. - Enlarged lymph nodes typically reduce in size over a few weeks of treatment, but in some cases, they do not return to normal size nor normal ultrasonographic echogenicity, even by the end of treatment.
+However, this does not seem to signify FIP relapse if all other parameters have returned to normal; treatment can be stopped as planned and the patient monitored. - If progress is not as expected, consider reviewing the diagnosis (see below) and/or increasing dosage; occasionally other antivirals can be considered.